ibm-cloud-docs/containers/cs_troubleshoot_network.md

 <br />

-## Cannot get a subdomain or secret for the Ingress ALB when you create or delete clusters of the same name
+## No Ingress subdomain exists after you create clusters of the same name
 {: #cs_rate_limit}

 {: tsSymptoms}